Mother and Baby Homes Commission of Investigation: Criticism of the Commission's conclusions

-Survivors

-Representative organisations, who were not given copies of the report before publication, have been slow to publicly comment, as they work through the contents.
-Individuals, including those who testified before the Commission, have been critical of some findings, especially the findings that there was little evidence of forced adoption, compulsory work in the mother and baby homes, or mistreatment of girls and women and their children, given that such testimony is contained within the report.

-The Tuam Survivors Network said "The Taoiseach has said this, that we did this to ourselves, but in reality we didn't because the Church and the State, it was run by men, there was no semblance of understanding or compassion."

-The Coalition of Mother And Baby Home Survivors described the report as incomplete, saying there is "strong evidence of physical and emotional abuse" and that "women were made to scrub floors and stairs and treated as slave labour and were also treated appallingly while in childbirth by denial of doctors, medical equipment and painkilling drugs.
-It is clear from the report that the mothers and children in the homes suffered gross breaches of their human rights; in fact what occurred was downright criminal."
+Catherine Corless, whose work led to the setting up of the Commission, said that she was disappointed with aspects of the report, saying it was "vague" about illegal adoption.
+She said survivors were still waiting for meaningful acknowledgment from the institutions responsible.
+She called for actions to back up the state apology.

-The Irish First Mothers Groups said "The official inquiry into mother and baby homes has absolved both the Church and State of any systemic responsibility for what it admits is the effective incarceration of pregnant mothers."
+Multiple advocacy groups described the report as incomplete.
+The Irish First Mothers Group accused the inquiry of absolving Church and State of systemic responsibility.
 Irish Traveller survivor Mary Teresa Collins, who was interviewed by the Commission, said the state apology is meaningless to her and other survivors.

-Criticisms in the aftermath of the final report

 The Commission was criticised by survivors and Oireachtas members for twice refusing to appear before the Oireachtas Children's Committee in order to give a briefing and answer questions on the final report.
 This criticism was revisited and repeated in June 2021, when it emerged that members of the Commission were presenting at an academic seminar in Oxford University, on the work of the Commission.
+The Tánaiste, Leo Varadkar, describing it as "disrespectful."

 Many survivors criticised the report, in particular for concluding that there was a lack of evidence of forced adoption and abuse, despite testimonies contradicting this, and it was confirmed that the Investigative Committee was given more weight than testimony presented to the Confidential Committee.
 Some survivors said that their testimonies were amended or misrepresented.
 Later in June, the former Commission members again refused to appear before the Children's Committee, provoking further criticism from survivors and committee members.
 Some survivors and members of Oireachtas called on the Minister to repudiate the report.
 Catherine Corless described the Commission's response "an eye-opener" and said the process of gathering and recording witness testimony had turned out to be a "complete waste of survivors' time."